Thyroid Disease: Know the Facts

 The need for further research

 Further thyroid research is necessary to continue the progress that has been made in diagnosis and treatment.
-Although there are effective treatments for most thyroid disorders, the underlying causes require further investigation.
+Although there are effective treatments for most thyroid disorders, the underlying causes and optimal treatment approaches require further investigation.
 The continued study of the thyroid may yield important knowledge in other areas of medical science.
 The role of new treatments for thyroid cancer has to be defined and improved.
 To achieve these goals, public support of thyroid research is vital.

 Who Are We?